 What are my chances of responding positively to a CGRP antibody?

 See our other post on this topic for Aimovig (LINKIN 915 PDF).
-If there is an interest in this topic for more data about all the drugs more information could be made available.

 A response rate is the proportion of people who will improve after taking a treatment.

 Example of 50% response: start with 12 days per month, down to 6